 I feel sad about leaving the beautiful chapel-style windows and the lovely rapeseed fields in spring

 and our snug fire in the winter and at Christmas.

 Whilst packing up the house I have been busy boxing up clothes, bedding, crockery, paperwork and all the ‘normal stuff’.
-Flint has been really helpful and had the task of emptying the loft.
+Adam has been really helpful and had the task of emptying the loft.

 I cannot explain to you how much bushcraft stuff he had up there.
 I mean wow he really took advantage of the fact I refused to go up into our roof space!
 There must have been 6-8 hard brittle deer skins yellowy and still slightly hairy.
 There were endless pieces of ‘useful’ (scrap) wood, and boxes of old army blankets and sheep skin jackets for projects!

 Of course we also had the token squirrel skins which have been tucked away (out of sight out of mind!)

 And this contraption which is apparently a humane rabbit trap (I’m happy it’s humane anyway!)

 I didn’t photograph the rest because I could barely move to reach for my camera!